Why not go for a walk during your lunch break?

 For a break from it all – 45 minutes

-Exit the college through the main entrance in the Tanaka Building.
-Cross the road and turn right then left, entering into Princess Gardens.
-Walk diagonally left across the garden and then turn right along Enismore Gardens.
-This is a lovely square to walk around, but the best route is to take the second right hand turn which has the name Enismore Gardens.
+Exit the college through the College's main entrance.
+Cross the road and turn right then left, entering into Prince's Gardens.
+Walk diagonally left across the garden and then turn right along Ennismore Gardens.
+This is a lovely square to walk around, but the best route is to take the second right hand turn which has the name Ennismore Gardens.
 Walk Straight down until you reach a wall at the end.
 On your right you will see a row of sugar coloured mews houses (walk down and have a look).
 Go under the pillars and take the footpath diagonally to your left.
 You can either enter the park (Brompton Oratory Gardens) and enjoy the peace, or walk down the foot path to the church itself.
-If you walk to the right across the car park, you will see the entrance to the park, and you can walk back through here towards Enismore Gardens Mews.
-Walk along the mews taking in the sugar coloured houses, and at the end of the road you will be back in Princes Gardens.
+If you walk to the right across the car park, you will see the entrance to the park, and you can walk back through here towards Ennismore Gardens Mews.
+Walk along the mews taking in the sugar coloured houses, and at the end of the road you will be back in Prince's Gardens.